webman Quick Start Simple Example

 $default_name = 'webman';

-// Get the 'name' parameter from the get request, and return $default_name if the 'name' parameter is not passed
+// Get the name parameter from the get request; if no name parameter is passed, return $default_name

 $name = $request->get('name', $default_name);